By Verve Group

 We’re kicking off Verve Group’s first partner interview series with Kayzen’s Founder and CEO Tim Koschella, who’s here to give us an overview of supply path optimization.
 Each month we’ll be “In Conversation With” top industry leaders giving us their insights on key advertising topics.
 Let’s get started.

-First Things First, What Exactly Is Supply Path Optimization?
+First Things First: What Is Supply Path Optimization Exactly?

 Due to the nature of how the advertising ecosystem works, there are a number of middlemen an ad transaction typically goes through between the advertiser and the publisher.
 As a result, from each $1 of ad spend an advertiser pays, all too often only a fraction — not seldomly less than 50% — reaches the actual publisher.
 This is often also referred to as the “ad tech tax”.